Free Add-Ons for Pardot and Salesforce Campaign Management

 Campaign Member Management (Flow Template)

 It’s highly likely that you know how to work with Campaign Member statuses – once you nail them down, you want everyone to use them properly.
-Especially if you base Pardot automation on member statuses changing, and/or responses are the basis for important campaign ROI reporting.
+Especially if you base Pardot (Account Engagement) automation on member statuses changing, and/or responses are the basis for important campaign ROI reporting.

 *Although I said component, what you see is actually a Flow template, a Screen Flow to be exact.
 Screen Flows present users with fields to input data into, kicking off automation behind the scenes: